 Provides information, guidance and training on the Americans with Disabilities Act (ADA).

-JAN's Technical Series is designed to help those engaged in information and communication technologies (ICT).
+Job Accommodation Network's Technical Series is designed to help those engaged in information and communication technologies (ICT).
 Individuals may be representatives of employers, designers, or those responsible for providing information technology infrastructures for various organizations and industries.

 Offers a large selection of publications, guides, and other resources dealing with a wide variety of subject matter in arts, education and disabilities.